-- After all is set and done, you should end up with roughly or just over 1 cup blueberry syrup.
-Let it cool to at least room temperature – you can speed this up in the freezer.
+- After all is said and done, you should end up with roughly or just over 1 cup blueberry syrup.
+Let the blueberry puree cool to at least room temperature – you can speed this up in the freezer.

 - In a large bottle or jug, add the cooled blueberry syrup, milk and maple syrup and whisk lightly to combine (if you can’t fit in a whisk, just seal the top and give it a shake.